Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/README.md

 This project is a Whitespace interpreter.
 Whitespace, an esoteric programming language written by Edwin Brady and Chris Morris in 2002.
 Whitespace only takes in spaces, tabs, and new lines that can be translated back into plaintext using a set algorithm.
-Our Whitespace interpreter can do two things: take in a file containing Whitespace and print out what it spells in ASCII, or take in a file containing Whitespace and run the command that it is calling in ASCII.
-The function of the interpreter depends on the flag used along with it.
+Our Whitespace interpreter can do two things depending on the option used: take in a file containing Whitespace and print out the code consisting of "[Tab]", "[Space]", or "[LF]" (for line feed, or new lines), or take in a file containing Whitespace and run the code.

 ### Instructions: